anoob09/Fullthrottle-Labs/README.md

 # FullThrottle Labs Django App

-**Since there wasn't a lot of informationa available about the assignment, I have made a few assumptions.**
+**Since there wasn't a lot of information available about the assignment, I have made a few assumptions.**

 ## Custom Management Command
 ### Insert into User